-Proof: Suppose $T_0$ is improper.
-By Lemma 6, for every $i \geq 1$ we can recursively find triangles $T_i$ and $V_i \in \mathcal{T}$ such that $T_i$ is improper and the sum of the side lengths of $T_i$ and $V_i$ does not
+Proof: Suppose T_0 is improper.
+By Lemma 6, for every $i \ge 1$ we can recursively find triangles T_i and $V_i \in \mathscr{T}$ such that T_i is improper and the sum of the side lengths of T_i and V_i does not exceed the side length of T{i-1} .
+Since the sum of the side lengths of all triangles V_i is at most the side length of T_0 , this sum must be convergent, contradicting our assumption that the sizes of all triangles in \mathscr{T} are separated from zero.
+The contradiction proves the lemma. \Box

 Lemma 8.
-If the edge AB of a triangle ABC in $\mathcal{T}$ continues at B, then BC is uncut.
+If the edge AB of a triangle ABC in \mathcal{T} continues at B, then BC is uncut.

 Proof: As AB continues at B, BC does not continue there, so if it is subdivided, then we have a triangle BDE such that D is an interior point of BC (Lemma 5).
 The edge BE does not continue at B (AB continues there), and DE does not continue at D (BD continues there).
 At most one of BE and DE can continue at E, so the triangle ADE must have at least one edge that does not continue in either direction.
 It also has an uncut edge, BD, so it is improper.
-The contradiction with Lemma 7 proves Lemma 8. $\Box$
+The contradiction with Lemma 7 proves Lemma 8. \Box

 Lemma 9.
-Every triangle in $\mathcal{T}$ is either large or small.
+Every triangle in \mathcal{T} is either large or small.
 The sides of the large triangles do not continue in either direction, and each of them contains in its interior precisely one vertex.